Sirikon/sirilog/README.md

 But... what exactly does SiriLog?
 =================================
-SiriLog records events on your server, and whenever SiriLog record 15 events, save them in a file called "sirilog.log" in "plugins/SiriLog" with the time and date it was recorded, the coordinates and world of the event, the user that caused it and the affected block type.</p>
+SiriLog records events on your server, and whenever SiriLog record 15 events, save them in a file called "sirilog.log" in "plugins/SiriLog" with the time and date it was recorded, the coordinates and world of the event, the user that caused it and the affected block type.

-__Example log line:__
-> [2012/11/25 10:32:44] Sirikon broke COBBLESTONE X=40 Y=20 Z=60 world

 In the future will be able to save the data in a MySQL database.